American Indian languages

 Yes--the Creek Indians made long dugout canoes from hollowed-out cypress logs.

-Here is an article with pictures of Native boat styles.
+Here is an article with pictures of Native American canoe styles.

 Over land, the Muskogees used dogs as pack animals.